Skip to main content

 Instructions

 Fetches a file from a remote web URL and uploads it into the wiki's File namespace, returning the resulting file title and URL.
 The upload appears in the wiki's upload log.
-Requires the wiki to have upload-by-URL enabled; if it is disabled, download the file locally and use upload-file instead.
+Works whether or not the wiki has upload-by-URL enabled: the server retrieves the file and uploads it directly, falling back to wiki-side fetching only when it cannot reach the URL itself.
 Fails if a file with the target title already exists.
 To replace an existing file with a new revision, use update-file-from-url.

 Input Schema